 Who actually needs a visa to enter Albania?

 Most Western travelers do not need a visa for Albania.
-US passport holders enjoy a one-year visa-free stay under a bilateral agreement.
+US passport holders get a one-year visa-free stay under a bilateral agreement.
 UK, EU, Canadian, and Australian citizens get 90 days visa-free.
 Nationals of India, China, South Africa, and most African and South Asian countries must apply for an electronic visa before traveling.

-There is one important loophole worth knowing.
-If you hold a passport that normally requires an Albania visa but you also have a valid, previously used multiple-entry visa from the US, the UK, or any Schengen country, you can enter Albania visa-free for up to 90 days.
+There is one loophole worth knowing.
+If you hold a passport that normally requires an Albania visa but you also carry a valid, previously used multiple-entry visa from the US, the UK, or any Schengen country, you can enter Albania visa-free for up to 90 days.
 The visa just needs to have been activated at least once in its issuing country.

-Passport validity: 3 months or 6 months?
+Albania passport validity: 3 months or 6 months?

-The official legal minimum is 3 months of validity from your arrival date.
-That is the rule the Albanian border police actually enforce.
-The 6-month figure that floats around online comes from airline check-in policies — carriers like Lufthansa and Wizz Air often deny boarding if your passport sits under 6 months, even though Albania itself would let you in.
+Those carriers — Lufthansa and Wizz Air among them — often deny boarding if your passport sits under 6 months, even though Albania itself would let you in.

 If your passport is in that gray zone between 3 and 6 months, call your airline directly before flying.
 The border will not be the problem.
 The check-in desk in your departure city will be.